-Many developers struggle with the question of whether or not to develop a new application from the ground up with the intent to deploy to multiple platforms.
-In the short term, this can appear as a large extra overhead cost, as it can be complicated to make sure that an application runs smoothly on all target devices and quality assurance testing takes extra time for cross platform app development.
+Many developers struggle with the question of whether or not to develop mobile applications.
+A new application from the ground up with the intent to deploy to multiple platforms.
+In the short term, this can appear as a large extra overhead cost.
+As it can be complicated to make sure that an application runs smoothly on all target devices and quality assurance.
+Testing takes extra time for cross-platform app development.
 In general, the time that it takes to develop mobile application software for additional platforms is less than the time it takes to create the first iteration.

 While it’s relatively easy to make the decision to launch on multiple platforms, it can be trickier to maintain support and compliance with each platforms specific requirements.
 Most platforms require you remain a certain level of support in order to stay on their proprietary application store, which means that each additional platform adds another layer of complexity whenever you want to update the application.
 Most app stores also have some kind of review system prior to publishing, which means that the app has to be approved on each store before it can be uploaded.